Philodendron: cultivation, care and tips

 Where to place the philodendron in a house?

 The Philodendron thrives when placed in an environment that mimics the tropical conditions of its natural habitat.
-It appreciates bright spots, but without direct sunlight, which could scorch its foliage.
+It enjoys bright spots, but without direct sunlight, which could scorch its foliage.
 The ideal location is near a large window facing north or south-east or south-west.
-A temperate room, protected from cold or hot draughts, with sufficient ambient humidity, provides an ideal setting.
-A filtered light helps preserve the beauty of the foliage.
+A temperate room, sheltered from cold or hot drafts, with sufficient ambient humidity, provides an ideal setting.
+A filtered light helps to preserve the beauty of the foliage.
 Be careful, insufficient light will slow its growth.
-Once settled, the Philodendron enjoys a gentle atmosphere to develop its lush foliage.
+Once established, the Philodendron benefits from a gentle atmosphere to develop its lush foliage.

 When to plant it?